turingschool/accelerated-mod-0/hashes.md

 ## Learning Goals

-- Use syntax to declare variables that store Hashes in Ruby
+- Use Ruby syntax to declare variables that store Hashes
 - Access data from Ruby Hashes
 - Iterate over Hashes with `each`